The most popular Mexican food: 35 authentic dishes

 This is one of the most popular Mexican desserts and, I am going to dare say that it possibly belongs to pre-Hispanic times.
 Why?

-Squash is part of our staple food.
-Sweet Squash is part of the Day of the dead tradition and other religious celebrations, and, there is a great possibility that the kinds of honey mentioned before could have been used back then instead of the raw sugar that is used today.
+Squash is a staple food.
+Sweet Squash is also part of the Day of the Dead tradition and other religious celebrations, and it is possible that the kinds of honey mentioned before could have been used instead of the raw sugar that is used today.

-However, the intention of this post was to give you a taste of our cuisine.
+However, this post is intended to give you a taste of our cuisine.
 Please make sure you try some of our flavors and share what you think in the comments below. 🙂